Teach First NZ: Ako Mātātupu is independently governed and run by a Board of Trustees and staff team.

 Bernardine Vester (Chair)

 Bernardine Vester was the Chief Executive of COMET, a charitable trust of Auckland Council, from January 2000 to September 2011.
-Her achievements in the role included the development of an intergenerational family learning model that meets international best practice.
 The Trust was awarded Education Trust of the Year in 2004.
 Bernardine was named New Zealand’s 2002 Eisenhower Fellow, and in 2006 was awarded the Victoria University of Wellington Holmes Prize in Public Policy for her research on the relationship between local government and education.
 Before coming to Auckland in 1996, Bernardine worked as a secondary school teacher and assistant principal in the Waikato and Hawkes Bay regions.
-Her governance experience includes leading the establishment board of the Mission Heights schools in Flat Bush, and serving on a number of local community trusts, school and church organisations.
 She was Junior Vice-President of the secondary teachers’ union PPTA for three years and represented the Executive on the Secondary Principals’ Council during that time.
+Her governance experience includes chairing Te Tuhi Contemporary Art Trust, working with three establishment boards (the Mission Heights schools and Ormiston Junior College) and serving on a number of other community trusts, school and church organisations.
+She is a contracted provider for the New Zealand School Trustees Association and with the Ministry of Education as an Expert Partner for communities of learning.

 Deborah is the co-founder and former Chair of Teach First NZ, which she believes is the most meaningful programme she has seen to effect long-term social change through education.
 Deborah was the Chair of Teach First NZ from it's launch in March 2011 until December 2016.
 Her career in education spans three decades, in a variety of roles across the commercial, government and not-for-profit sectors.
 Initially a secondary school teacher, Deborah has owned education businesses in Hong Kong and New Zealand, worked for the Australian Government marketing education services in Asia, and was one of a team of three to expand the Duffy “Books in Homes” programme, an initiative to increase the penetration of books in low socio-economic areas.
 Deborah spent five years on the board of trustees of Auckland Grammar School as an elected parent representative and was employed for 12 years as Director of Development and Director of Enrolment and External Relations.
 In 2011 she helped establish another educational equity initiative, the InZone project, which enables Māori and Pacific Island students to attend top performing state schools.
 Deborah is currently Executive Chair of the InZone Education Foundation.